feklee/san/construction/node/README.md

           - Second white cable: other hemisphere, next to the gray cable

           - Second white cable: remaining position

-            (TODO: specify above how to glue in battery holders)

      5. Solder cables going into the bottom side of the board, after stripping
         ends: